 Old City’s historical significance combined with a thriving arts scene positions it as an enticing investment prospect.
 Reasons this is an excellent neighborhood for investing in include:

-Investing in Fairmount Park’s vicinity offers the potential to tap into a nature-centric, recreational lifestyle.
-This up and coming neighborhood in Philly presents:
+Investing in the Fairmount neighborhood or areas near Fairmount Park offers the potential to tap into a nature-centric, recreational lifestyle.
+This area presents:

 Another Philly Neighborhood for Smart Investors: University City

-More than an academic hotspot, University City is also home to a few medical hubs as well (via Visit Philly), and as such, landlords can expect a full schedule all year round.
-Investing in University City might be better for investors looking to live in or near Philadelphia rather than remotely–or may at the least require working with a local property management company, as these high-volume areas can see a lot of turn over just in one academic calendar year.
+More than an academic hotspot, University City is also home to a few medical hubs as well, and as such, landlords can expect rental demand throughout the year.
+Investing in University City might be better for investors looking to live in or near Philadelphia rather than remotely, or may at the least require working with a local property management company, as these high-volume areas can see a lot of turnover just in one academic calendar year.

 Rental Rates in Philadelphia

 When it comes to pricing rental rates in Philadelphia, there’s more at play than just property values alone.
-Affordable housing and rental properties rely primarily on basic supply and demand (i.e. inventory versus interest), as well as proximity to local transit, area attractions, and more.
-From University City to South Street, Philadelphia residents can expect to pay around $1,925 for roughly 800 square feet of space.
-While this can be challenging as a buyer or renter, it does mean it is currently a seller’s market–though it is likely still a good idea to invest in Philadelphia in the coming years, according to real estate expert Alison Simon (via U.S. News).
+Affordable housing and rental properties rely primarily on basic supply and demand, as well as proximity to local transit, area attractions, and more.
+From University City to South Street, according to Zillow, the average monthly rent in Philadelphia was $1,901 in April 2026, based on Zillow’s Observed Rent Index.

 Best Philadelphia Neighborhoods for Investors